Retained name

-In chemistry, a retained name is a name for a chemical compound that is recommended for use by a system of chemical nomenclature (for example, IUPAC nomenclature), but that is not fully systematic.
+In chemistry, a retained name is an established name for a chemical compound that is recommended for use by a system of chemical nomenclature (for example, IUPAC nomenclature), but that is not exactly, or not at all, systematic.
 Retained names are often used for the most fundamental parts of a nomenclature system: almost all the chemical elements have retained names rather than being named systematically, as do the first four alkanes, benzene and most simple heterocyclic compounds.
-Water and ammonia are other examples of retained names.
+Traditional names such as water and ammonia are other examples.

 Retained names may be either semisystematic or completely trivial; that is, they may contain certain elements of systematic nomenclature or none at all.
 Glycerol and acetic acid are examples of retained semisystematic names; furan and anisole are examples of retained trivial names.